HDR/Sun-Moon_ShinyCalc/README.md

 #Known Bugs#

-Clicking set and then confirming without entering anything will cause an app crash.
-(Could not execute method for android:onClick)
+Clicking set and then confirming without entering anything will cause a NumberFormatException and a crash.

 #Might Be Added:#
 Dark Mode w/ Toggle